9 min read

 Safety Innovations

 Two-phase nonce confirmation.
 Admin mutations bind a SHA-256 nonce to the specific action, parameters, and caller identity.
 Single-use.
 Time-limited.
 Opaque failure reasons prevent oracle attacks.
+The two-phase shape mirrors Gray’s commit protocol8; the cryptographic binding follows the integrity-token construction Haber and Stornetta proposed for time-stamped documents14.

 Built with Claude Code

 The wild ecosystem was designed and implemented collaboratively with Claude Code, Anthropic’s AI coding agent.
-Claude Code served as technical lead — making architectural decisions, implementing all ten gems, writing adversarial test suites, and managing cross-repo consistency.
+Claude Code served as technical lead — making architectural decisions, implementing all ten gems, writing adversarial test suites, and maintaining cross-repo consistency.

 Deep dive series: